fioprotocol/fio-devhub/_docs/integration-guide/fio-domain.md

 * Would you like to allow users to register domains as well. **Please note: that hosted website does not support ability to register FIO Crypto Handles on private domains so users cannot easily add a FIO Crypto Handle to the domain they register.**

 ---
-## FIO Crypto Handle and Domain Registration using the FIO API
+## FIO Domain Registration using the FIO API

 For wallets desiring full control over the registration user experience or wanting to support FIO Crypto Handle registrations on custom (set to Private) FIO Domains, a full suite of FIO Crypto Handle registration and bundle renewal API methods are available.

 #### Registering/renewing FIO Domains